Integrated Corridor Management

 The vision of Integrated Corridor Management (ICM) is that transportation networks will realize significant improvements in the efficient movement of people and goods through institutional collaboration and aggressive, proactive integration of existing infrastructure along major corridors.
 Through an ICM approach, transportation professionals manage the corridor as a multimodal system and make operational decisions for the benefit of the corridor as a whole.

-To help achieve its new multi-modal, multi-agency collaborative vision, Caltrans developed the Connected Corridors program in early 2012.
-The purpose of this program is to look at all opportunities to move people and goods within transportation corridors in the most efficient and safest manner possible, to ensure the greatest potential gains in operational performance across all relevant transportation systems.
-This includes seeking ways to improve how freeways, arterials, transit, and parking systems work together.
+To help achieve its new multi-modal, multi-agency collaborative vision, Caltrans looks at all opportunities to move people and goods within transportation corridors in the most efficient and safest manner possible, to ensure the greatest potential gains in operational performance across all available transportation systems.
+This includes seeking ways to improve how freeways, arterials, transit, and parking systems, bicycle and pedestrian facilities work together.
 Travel demand management strategies and agency collaboration are also actively considered.
-The program is a collaborative effort to research, develop, test, and deploy a new framework for corridor management in California.
-It aims to change the way state and local transportation agencies, as well as any additional entity having a stake in the operation of transportation system elements, manage transportation challenges for years to come.

 TSMO Program Development